Courage Kenny Rehabilitation Institute

 A referral or order from your medical provider is needed before therapy services can begin.
 Call 612-262-7900 for information or appointments, except where a separate number is listed below.

-Services are available at the following Sister Kenny Sports & Physical Therapy Center or hospital locations:
+Services are available at the following Courage Kenny Sports & Physical Therapy or hospital locations:

 Urinary incontinence in women